matthewcocco/autoscraper/README.md

 It's that easy.

-This will further assume that you just want the default settings.
+This will assume that you just want the default settings.

 Expected to be found in the same directory: